julien-maurel/jQuery-Storage-API/README.md

     storage.isEmpty(['foo6','foo7']) // Check if storage.foo6 and storage.foo7 are empty (true)

 ### `isSet()`
-Check if an item exists in a storage (if different of null and undefined)
+Check if an item exists in a storage (if different of null and undefined).
+If last argument is an array (can be preceded by other arguments to parse storage), isSet() test storage for each item of this array, and return true only if all test return true.

     storage.set('foo','value')
     storage.set('foo2','foo3'..., {'foo4':'value4,'foo5':'value5'})